Rajeev-K/mvc-router/README.md

 # MVC Router
-A JavaScript library for building Web applications using the Model-View-Controller (MVC) design pattern.
+A JavaScript library for building Single Page Applications (SPA) using the Model-View-Controller (MVC) design pattern.

 ## Install

 To add MVC Router to your application:

 ```
-npm install mvc-router-spa --save-dev
+npm install mvc-router-spa --save
 ```

 ## Why MVC?